Skip to content

 The ovaries are apparently not biologically inactive after the end of their reproductive function–that is, after menopause.
 At least in the mouse model, they instead develop properties that could be associated with immune processes and the defense against pathogens.

 Whether new therapies can be derived from this in the future is still completely open.
 However, the study authors hope that the observed changes can also be confirmed in humans.
-This could help to better understand the biological changes in the female body after menopause.
+This could help better understand the biological changes in the female body after menopause.

 Limitations